CAD for Mac | Mac-Compatible Software for CAD | Autodesk

 While Inventor does not have native support for Mac OS X, it can be run on a Windows partition using Boot Camp or a virtualisation program such as Parallels.
 Learn more about installing Inventor on your Mac.

 While Fusion 360 is no longer available on the macOS App Store, it can be downloaded directly from the Autodesk website, included in every Fusion 360 subscription.
-For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, take a look at our support article.
+For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, take a look at our support article (US site).